European Expansion Resulted in Significant Changes Across Global Exchange Networks

 You Might Think

-While Europeans did force their way into Indian Ocean trade, traditional Indian Ocean trading communities continued to prosper and have important roles across the Indian Ocean network.
+While Europeans did force their way into Indian Ocean trade and become influential, traditional trading communities in the region continued to prosper.

 Peasant and artisan labor increased